redshadow912/ReceiptBot/README.md

 ## Design Philosophy & Honest Limitations

-Senior engineers will ask hard questions.
-Here are honest answers.

 ### "Why not just use Deno's `--allow-read` / `--allow-net`?"

 Deno's permission flags are a real OS-level sandbox backed by V8 — they are *more secure* than anything a Node.js library can do with monkey-patching.
 If you are building a greenfield agent from scratch and Deno is on the table, **use Deno's flags**.
 They are the better technical choice for isolation.